We’re here to help answer some of your frequently asked questions about summer learning

 What are the benefits of taking a course over the summer?

 Courses give students the opportunity to earn initial credit outside of their traditional schools.
-Students have the ability to learn anytime, anywhere.
-Many students try new electives not offered at their school, or knock out core credits over the summer to free up room in their fall schedule.
+Students can learn anytime, anywhere.
+Many students try new electives not offered at their school or knock out core credits over the summer to free up room in their fall schedule.

-ALVS Credit Recovery Courses help students retake classes they failed and recover the credits they lost.
-Prescriptive courses also offer students the chance to improve their GPA by giving them the opportunity to get a better grade in a specific class—even if they passed the first time.
+Apex Learning Credit Recovery courses help students retake classes they failed and recover the credits they lost.
+Prescriptive courses also offer students the chance to improve their GPA by earning a better grade in a specific class—even if they passed the first time.

-Other students appreciate the opportunity to keep their learning going over the summer with Tutorials by filling learning gaps in classes they have already taken or preparing them to get ahead for the next semester.
+Other students appreciate the opportunity to keep their learning going over the summer with Tutorials.
+Tutorials help students fill learning gaps in classes they have already taken or prepare them to get ahead for the next semester.

 How do Tutorials work?